American superstar architect Frank Gehry dies at age 96

 His works were so fantastical that sometimes even he was not sure what he had wrought, as was the case with the Bilbao museum.

 In 2010, a panel of experts put together by Vanity Fair cited the Bilbao museum as the most important work of architecture since 1980.
-Eminent architect Philip Johnson called it “the greatest building of our time” and Gehry “the greatest architect we have.”
+Eminent American architect Philip Johnson called it “the greatest building of our time” and Gehry “the greatest architect we have”.

 Still, Gehry flinched when he was called a “starchitect”.